-I recently had to rethink my position on raising my family vegan.
-When I first went vegan, my kids did not.
+Recently, I began to rethink my position on raising my family vegan.
+My kids did not adopt a vegan diet when I did.
 After a couple years, I began feeding them more vegan foods, such as: vegan meats, cereals, and almond milk.
 But, I still fed them eggs, cheese, and the occasional chicken.
-So, even though, I felt the best diet for me was to exclude animal foods, I was still feeding these foods to my children as though they had some kind of an ironclad immune system.
+So, even though, I felt the best diet for me was plant-based, I continued to feed animal foods to my children as though they had some kind of ironclad immune system.

 Who am I to deprive my kids of the occasional cheese pizza or ice cream?

 At least, I’m only giving them cheese and eggs, for the most part.

 When they get older, they can choose whether or not they want to eat vegan?

 These are the arguments I told myself.
 And, I still believe that reducing their amount of animal foods was a good start, but I can no longer argue that it’s enough.